 CamilaGarcia

 I graduated from Florida International University (FIU) with a B.S. in Biochemistry.
-There I worked in Dr. Stephen Winkle’s lab, where I explored the binding selectivity of melanin to DNA and its potential post-binding harmful effects.
-Intrigued by Neuroscience, I decided to pursue a Ph.D. in Bioengineering (Neural E) to expand the perspectives from which I could answer neuroscientific questions.
-I am excited to further explore neuromodulation techniques and with them develop more effective and accessible treatments for neurodegeneration.
+In Dr. Stephen Winkle’s lab, my research focused on the binding selectivity of melatonin to DNA and its potential post-binding harmful effects.
+After graduation I decided to pursue a Ph.D. in Bioengineering with a focus on Neural Engineering to broaden my approach to answering neuroscientific questions.
+I am excited to explore neuromodulation techniques and leverage them to develop more effective and accessible treatments for neurodegenerative diseases.